LightningCreations/Micron/src/psabi.md

 > [!NOTE]
 > While r31 remains caller saved, every function call that isn't a tailcall will necessarily modify this register and require the register to be spilled to memory.
+> The exception is if the function does not expect to return.

 ### Parameter Passing/Return Convention